Norman S. Case

 Norman Stanley Case (October 11, 1888 – October 9, 1967) was an American politician who served as the Lieutenant Governor of Rhode Island from 1927 to 1928 and the 56th Governor of Rhode Island from 1928 to 1933.
-He also served in the Army during World War I, and was the U.S. District Attorney for Rhode Island from 1921 to 1926.
+He also served in the Army during World War I and was the U.S. District Attorney for Rhode Island from 1921 to 1926.
 Case was a member of the Republican Party during his entire time in office.
 He was a member of the General Society of Mayflower Descendants.
-He was also an active member of the Freemasons, and was a Baptist.
+He was also an active member of the Freemasons and was a Baptist.
+He died on October 9, 1967, in Wakefield, Rhode Island, two days shy of his 79th birthday.

 Early life and career

-Norman S. Case was born in Providence, Rhode Island, to John Warren Case and Louise Marea (White) Case.
+Case was born in Providence, Rhode Island, to John Warren Case and Louise Marea (White) Case.
 He attended Brown University, graduating in 1908, and went on to Harvard Law School.
 He left Harvard for Boston University Law School, from which he received his law degree in 1912.

-Case opened a law practice in Providence, and was soon elected to the Providence City Council as a Republican.
+Case opened a law practice in Providence and was soon elected to the Providence City Council as a Republican.
 Case was married on June 28, 1916, to Emma Louise Arnold.